9th8/up-to-date-real-world-haskell/0-why-haskell.md

 become increasingly popular.
 They offer substantial benefits in developer productivity.
-Although this often comes at the cost of a huge performance hit, for many programming tasks productivity trumps performance, or performance isn\'t a significant factor in any case.
+Although this often comes at the cost of a huge performance hit, for many programming tasks productivity trumps performance, or performance isn't a significant factor in any case.

 Brevity is one area in which Haskell and dynamically typed languages perform similarly: in each case, we write much less code to solve a